Reno Water Quality at a Glance

 Customer Support Programs

 TMWA provides comprehensive customer assistance including free water efficiency evaluations, conservation incentive programs, and payment assistance for qualified residents.
-The utility’s Water Quality Assurance Program offers complimentary water testing services, while educational outreach helps residents understand responsible water use in the arid high desert environment.
-TMWA’s commitment to sustainability includes aggressive leak detection programs, xeriscaping incentives, and infrastructure improvements prioritized for maximum conservation impact.
-The utility’s forward-thinking approach to water management ensures reliable delivery even during extended drought periods, protecting this essential resource for current and future generations in Northern Nevada.
+The utility’s Water Quality Assurance Program offers complimentary water testing services, while educational outreach helps residents understand water quality concerns in the region including arsenic contamination risks.
+TMWA’s commitment includes aggressive leak detection programs, xeriscaping incentives, and infrastructure improvements.
+However, residents should be aware that while water meets legal standards, several contaminants exceed health guidelines, making independent water testing and filtration consideration important for those concerned about long-term health impacts.

 Recommendations for Reno Residents